US

 Professional Dental Tools and Their Uses – A Brief Guide

-Contributors: Sukriti Taneja
+Sukriti Taneja

-Medically reviewed by: Sandra Serrano Pardo, DMD
+Sandra Serrano Pardo, DMD

+Are you one of those anxious patients who are scared of dental tools?
+Well, you’re not alone.
+Dental anxiety is real.
 Research indicates that dental anxiety is often due to scary-looking dental tools and is the primary reason some people avoid visiting their dentist.
-Of course, this adversely affects their dental health.
+We believe that arming yourself with the right dental health information is one of the best ways to combat anxiety.

 Here, we’ll talk the basic dental instruments and answer the following questions: